jjmartegarcia/machinelearning/README.md

 The repository contains the following resources:

+1. Introduction what machine learning is.

+2. Basics of machine learning for non-technical readers.

-1. Overview to the key areas of machine learning provides a snapshot of ML Lifecycle process, ML Data Engineering, ML Model Engineering, ML Algorithms and ML Model Evaluation.
+3. Overview to the key areas of machine learning provides a snapshot of ML Lifecycle process, ML Data Engineering, ML Model Engineering, ML Algorithms and ML Model Evaluation.

-2. Detailed description of CRISP-ML(Q), which is a methodology that works for the standardization of the machine learning lifecycle approach across industries.
+4. Detailed description of CRISP-ML(Q), which is a methodology that works for the standardization of the machine learning lifecycle approach across industries.

-3. How to the choose the right machine learning algorithm with cheat sheets.
+5. How to the choose the right machine learning algorithm with cheat sheets.

-4. Excercises: Practical guided excercises in Jupyter Notebook format and tutorials are provided.
+6. Excercises: Practical guided excercises in Jupyter Notebook format and tutorials are provided.

-5. Interview Questions and Answers: A curated selection of publicly available interview questions and answers is included to help you prepare for machine learning job interviews.
+7. Interview Questions and Answers: A curated selection of publicly available interview questions and answers is included to help you prepare for machine learning job interviews.

-6. Theory References: A collection of publicly available reference materials to deepen your understanding of the underlying theory behind machine learning algorithms and techniques.
+8. Theory References: A collection of publicly available reference materials to deepen your understanding of the underlying theory behind machine learning algorithms and techniques.

 ## Contributing